maciejgz/Drive/drive-monolith/README.md

 For docker toolbox use IP assigned to the machine. for standard docker use localhost as a domain.

 ### Package build
-- spring boot plugin is used to create executable jar </br>
+- spring boot plugin creates executable jar </br>
 `mvn clean compile package spring-boot:repackage -Dmaven.test.skip=true`

 #### Profiles